-30. Whereas several of our Churches, and many of the neighborhoods within our bounds, are destitute of the regular ministration of the word of truth-
+30. Whereas several of our Churches, and many of the neighborhoods within our bounds, are destitute of the regular ministration of the word of truthkindness and hospitality with which we have been entertained during the present meeting.

 Resolved, That we submit to the Churches to consider the propriety of forming a Mission Society among ourselves; and as many as approve the plan are requested to send Delegates and funds, to constitute such a Society, at the next meeting of this Association.